10 February - 17 March 2021

-Attach all participating researchers’ publications lists joined up into one file.
-The list for each researcher shall include the 10 publications that are the most relevant to the research described, and shall cover a maximum of one A4 page in Arial, font size 11, single line spacing and 2.5 cm margins.
+Attach all participating researchers’ lists of publications and artistic outputs joined up into one file.
+The list for each researcher shall include the 10 publications or outputs that are the most relevant to the research described, and shall cover a maximum of 1 A4 page in Arial, font size 11, single line spacing and 2.5 cm margins.
 The name of the researcher in question shall be highlighted in bold and also be included in the page header of each list.

-The publications shall be of the type artistic work, peer-reviewed original articles, conference contributions, edited volumes, research review articles, books and book chapters, and other publications including popular science books/presentations.
+The publications and outputs shall be of the type artistic output, peer-reviewed original articles, conference contributions, edited volumes, research review articles, books and book chapters, and other publications including popular science books/presentations.

 Please state the administrating organisation and project site.

 Here you as applicant may invite other participating researchers and administrators to your application.